 Films such as Frozen, Life of Pi, Skyfall, Madagascar 3: Europe’s Most Wanted, and even films greatly lauded for their VFX and animation such as Avatar and the latest ones like Doctor Strange and The Jungle Book among many others have all been given VFX and animation treatment in India!

 But what exactly is VFX and animation?

-Many prospective students and parents of these students shy away from this career because they do not know what it involves.
+Many prospective students and parents of these students shy away from a career in animation in India because they do not know what it involves.
 Well, here at Seamedu we offer the whole complement of VFX and animation studies through various programs.
-Before we get into that though, here is a little insight into what the visual effects and animation industry is all about.
+Before we get into why and how you should learn animation and visual effects, here is a little insight into what the visual effects and animation industry is all about.